 “That is designed to mimic the staircases in the city,” Martin added.
 “Vegetation or other treatments will be applied to the bare areas along with irrigation within the newly developed parking lot area, and a public seating and viewing area constructed immediately to the north of the new terminal.”

-The budget increase will be covered by funds from the $1 million Columbia Basin Trust (Trust) loan.
+The budget increase will be covered by funds from the $1 million Columbia Basin Trust (Trust) loan, “in accordance with the Contribution Agreement.